hellojuantu/markdown-image-replacer/README.md

     - On the tool page, enter the following:
         - Username: your GitHub account name
         - Repository: the name you just created, e.g., `image-host`
-        - Branch: the initialized branch name, usually `main`
+        - Branch: the initialized branch name, e.g., `main`
         - Token: paste the GitHub token you just copied

 ### Image Settings